pachyderm/pachyderm/doc/fundamentals/spouts.md

 				}
 ```

-Then we create a filename
-and write it,
-along with the file size
-in a file header,
-to the `tar` stream
-we opened at the beginning
-of the file loop.
+Then we write a filename and the size of the file in a file header to the `tar` stream we opened at the beginning of the file loop.
-This tar stream will be used by Pachyderm
-to create the file
-in the output repo.
+This tar stream will be used by Pachyderm to create files in the output repo.
 ```Go
 				// give it a unique name
 				name := topic + time.Now().Format(time.RFC3339Nano)